Last updated: May 11, 2026

 The tournament’s April-May schedule avoids Australia’s peak summer season, potentially offering better flight deals and hotel rates for international visitors.
 This timing also positions the Aussie Millions as a unique stop on the global tournament circuit.

-The 2026 Aussie Millions will run from April 24 to May 10, 2026, at Crown Melbourne.
-This represents a change from the traditional January timing that characterized the series before its hiatus.
+The 2026 Aussie Millions took place from April 24 to May 10, 2026, at Crown Melbourne.
+This represented a significant change from the traditional January timing that characterized the series before its hiatus.

-Crown Melbourne has guaranteed AU$14 million across the entire series, ensuring substantial prize pools even if field sizes are conservative.
-This represents significant value for the poker community.
+Crown Melbourne estimated AU$14 million across the entire series, ensuring substantial prize pools even if field sizes are conservative.
+However, there was no official guarantee placed on the series.

-While specific satellite information hasn’t been announced, satellites have historically been crucial for Aussie Millions participation.
-More than half the 2019 Main Event field qualified through satellites, suggesting similar opportunities will likely be available for 2026.
+Satellites have historically been crucial for Aussie Millions participation.
+More than half the 2019 Main Event field qualified through satellites, and although there were on online satellites available for the 2026 series, we expect that 2027 Aussie Millions will come with online qualifying opportunities.

 The series was suspended after 2020 due to COVID-19 pandemic restrictions and regulatory challenges at Crown Melbourne.
 The casino faced investigations and a AU$450 million fine for anti-money laundering violations, creating additional complications that delayed the tournament’s return.